SnootyMonkey/clj-json-ld/README.md

     "name": "http://schema.org/name",  ← This means that 'name' is shorthand for 'http://schema.org/name' "image": {
-      "@id": "http://schema.org/image",  ← This means that 'image' is shorthand for 'http://schema.org/image' "@type": "@id"  ← This means that a string value associated with 'image' should be interpreted as an identifier that is an IRI
+      "@id": "http://schema.org/image",  ← This means that 'image' is shorthand for 'http://schema.org/image' "@type": "@id"  ← This means that a string value associated with 'image' should be interpreted as an identifier that is an IRI (a URL)
     },
     "homepage": {
-      "@id": "http://schema.org/url",  ← This means that 'homepage' is shorthand for 'http://schema.org/url' "@type": "@id"  ← This means that a string value associated with 'homepage' should be interpreted as an identifier that is an IRI
+      "@id": "http://schema.org/url",  ← This means that 'homepage' is shorthand for 'http://schema.org/url' "@type": "@id"  ← This means that a string value associated with 'homepage' should be interpreted as an identifier that is an IRI (a URL)
     }
   }
 }